anvilproject/anvil-portal/content/learn/investigators/setting-up-lab-accounts.md

 </figure>

-<hero>See [Set Budgets and Budget Alerts](https://cloud.google.com/billing/docs/how-to/budgets) for additional instructions on creating modifying and deleting budgets and alerts. </hero>
+<hero>See [Set Budgets and Budget Alerts](https://cloud.google.com/billing/docs/how-to/budgets) for additional instructions on creating, modifying, and deleting budgets and alerts. </hero>

 ### 8 -  Create or Clone Workspaces and add Data Analysts as “Writers” with “can-compute”